-- Transportation to any location that does not render covered medical, diagnostic, or therapeutic services - Transportation using inadequate or inappropriate level of staff personnel on board transporting vehicle - Transportation of members who do not meet the medical necessity requirements for level of service billed. - Services provided when the request was for post transportation authorization and was not received timely or did not meet established criteria - Transportation provided when the member refuses the appropriate mode of transportation - Transportation to a service that requires prior authorization but has not been prior authorized
+- Transportation to any service not covered by West Virginia Medicaid. - Transportation to any provider not enrolled with West Virginia Medicaid. - Transportation using inadequate or inappropriate level of staff personnel on board transporting vehicle. - Transportation of members who do not meet the medical necessity requirements for level of service billed. - Services provided when the request was for post transportation authorization and was not received timely or did not meet established criteria. - Transportation provided when the member refuses the appropriate mode of transportation. - Transportation to a service that requires prior authorization but has not been prior authorized.